Pinaki82/crust/README.md

 **Modify the files `main.c` and `main.rs` in `crust/code/testbed/src/` along the way**.
 You'll keep backups in a plain text file.

 Find a file `exercises.txt`.
 After learning a particular topic, write the code and notes to `exercises.txt` on the topic you covered.

+**FAQ**: Can I use the Power Shell?
+Yes, but it doesn't have any purpose here.
+Build chains are largely driven by makefile generators (CMake, Bakefile), make utilities (make, nmake, mingw32-make), and build environments (Cargo), regardless of the complexity of the project.
+Both theoretically and technically, any console interface can be used.
+Although, using the PS might involve unnecessary work sometimes.
+Look at [this](https://stackoverflow.com/questions/69305821/compile-c-programs-from-windows-powershell-with-msvc) Stack Overflow thread.
+Instead, use an emulator like WezTerm and switch to the PS from there when required.
+For compiling C/C++/Rust projects, the more feature-rich, objected-oriented Power Shell language is not a requirement.
+The right tool for the right job matters the most without drifting away from the task at hand.

 ## Table of Contents